richardgaywood/paydata.org/content/houserules/characters/downtime.md

 For every phase spent in downtime, you get four “scenes” that you can allocate to activities as you please.
 You also have to pay one amount of your lifestyle costs.

-You get six scenes instead if you have any of the following augmentations: sleep regulator bioware (CRB); metabolic control adept power (CRB); booster endosont symbiotes (CF pg 123) or hyper-glucagon geneware (CF pg 160).
+You get two bonus scenes - so, six in total - if you have any of the following augmentations: sleep regulator bioware (CRB); metabolic control adept power (CRB); booster endosont symbiotes (CF pg 123) or hyper-glucagon geneware (CF pg 160).

 Spending one scene can give you any of the below options.
-Note: almost all tests should be resolved by buying hits, and Edge cannot be used in downtime.
+Note: almost all tests should be resolved by buying hits, and Edge cannot be used in downtime (ask me if you['re not clear if you should roll or buy hits.)

+Also note: you have to spend at least one scene on Leisure.
+All work and no play makes Jack an unhappy shadowrunner.

 ## Karma & nuyen activities

 ### Leisure

-(NB: you must spend at least one scene on leisure during each downtime cycle.
-All work & no play, etc etc.) A scene spent on leisure gives you:
+A scene spent on leisure gives you:

 * 3 free karma to spend on knowledge skills
 * an additional 1 free karma to spend on qualities - either buying new positive ones (at 2x the listed price, as is normal for buying new qualities in play) or buying off existing negative ones.
+* A complete refresh of your Edge pool.

-You can save these karma points up, and you can combine them with regular karma for knowledge skills or qualities.
+You can save these karma points up, and you can combine them with regular karma to buy knowledge skills or qualities.

 ### Reflection & self-improvement